SWeav02/baderkit/README.md

 from pathlib import Path

 # instantiate the class
-bader = Bader.from_vasp(
+bader = Bader.from_dynamic(
-    charge_filename = "path/to/CHGCAR",
+    charge_filename = "path/to/CHGCARorcube",
-    reference_filename = "path/to/CHGCAR_sum", # Optional.
+    reference_filename = "path/to/CHGCAR_sumorcube", # Optional.
 Defaults to charge_file data if empty
-    method="weight", # Optional.
-Defaults to weight
+    method="neargrid", # Optional.
+Defaults to neargrid
     directory = Path("path/to/dir") # Optional.
 The directory to write to.
     )